 Whether you are using DSL, cable, or fiber, there’s always a possibility of defective wires.
 A broken wire can adversely affect not just your Wi-Fi signal strength but your overall internet experience.

 Inspect the wires that are going into your modem and Wi-Fi access point.
-Any sort of breakage means indicates you’re experiencing the effects of defective wires.
+Any breakage means you’re experiencing the effects of defective wires.
 Call your internet service provider and ask them to send a team to examine your physical connections.

-If you are using any sort of splitters, disconnect them and connect your internet line directly to your modem and then the router.
+If you are using any splitters, disconnect them and connect your internet line directly to your modem, and then to the router.
 Many people have reported that connecting their bandwidth wire directly to the network equipment resolved their slow internet problem.

 You can also try replacing any wires that connect your modem to other devices, like your PC or router.
-Furthermore, make sure all the cables are tight in their places, as loose lines can result in slow connections.
+Furthermore, make sure all the cables are securely in place, as loose cables can cause slow connections.

 11. Viruses